 The best thing is this: Found Beauty is therapeutic for every level of the human experience.
 The more beauty you look for, the more you’ll find.
 Beauty can be found in any or all situations, things or thoughts.
 It is a Right of Life; heck, it’s even tax free!

-A pessimistic mind tends to look for reasons why it won’t or can’t; it will outline problems.
-When that mind is idle, it turns to less than happy thoughts - automatically, out of habit.
+A pessimistic mind tends to look for reasons why it can’t; it will find problems.
+When that mind is idle, it finds problems - automatically, trained habit.
 The owners of these minds often say, “I can’t help it, these thoughts just come”.
-I don’t believe it!
+Don’t you believe it!
 It’s about what you condition yourself to find in life’s situations.
 A gold miner does not find gold because he is a gold miner; it is because he is actively pursuing gold, using all his knowledge to maximize the chances of finding the gold.

 So too is it with your life.
 Will you have the ‘Golden Years’?
 Will you become one of the ‘lucky’ ones?
 Don’t wait to win a lottery; Found Beauty is there for everybody, just like the gold has been there for everybody.
 The difference is the ones that find gold are the ones that were looking for it.
 Become aware of the power of your thoughts.
-Allow yourself maximum happiness through the gift of Found Beauty.
+Live the gift of Found Beauty.
 It’s everywhere, in abundance.

 Jos Van Poederooyen